jpype-project/jpype/doc/userguide.rst

 handling these Java types.
 Details of customizing Java classes can be found in the previous chapter, Customization_.

-This section will detail the various customization that are applied the Java collection classes.
+This section will detail the various customization that are to applied the Java collection classes.

 Iterable